fmsouza/atlas/README.md

 Check our [documentation](http://fmsouza.github.io/marvie/api) for more information.

-* Unfortunately we still lack a tutorial of how to use the tool, but it's under construction.
+* Unfortunately we still lack a tutorial of how to use the tool, it's under construction.